THE 2023 LIPMAN FAMILY PRIZE APPLICATION IS NOW CLOSED!

 Eligibility Criteria

-The Lipman Family Prize is targeted toward organizations addressing social and economic issues that are usually addressed by the Nonprofit/NGO/Civil Society sector.
+The Lipman Family Prize is targeted toward organizations addressing globally relevant issues that are usually addressed by the Nonprofit/NGO/Civil Society sector.
 As a result, the majority of organizations that apply are considered “nonprofit” organizations.
 We expect that applicant organizations meet the following criteria in order to apply for the Prize:

 • Registered as a nonprofit in the United States or hold an equivalent incorporation status in their home country.

-• In operation for three years or more.
+• Have been operating as an organization for three years or more.

 Please note: Lipman Family Prize funds cannot be redistributed by our winners to other organizations and/or individuals.